latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

 So we saw terms, e.g. the (type-generic) identity function, and we saw types such as the reflexivity of implication.
 In most typed programming language there is a clear distinction between:

 - the terms that express the dynamics of the programs
 - their types that are checked statically at compile-time

 In LaTTe as in most type theories there is no such a strong distinction.

-- first types are *also* terms!
+- first, types are *also* terms!
-- but many terms are *not* types.
+- however many terms are *not* types.

 So how do we make the distinction now?
 The first and principal rule is the following:

-> only terms whose type is `:type`  (or ✳ internally) are actually called *types*
+> Only terms whose type is `:type`  (or `*` internally) are actually called *types*

 Thus, when we write `(λ [A :type] ...)` we explicitly say that `A` is indeed a type, since it is of type `:type`.

-The term `:type` (equivalently ✳) is thus called *"the type of types"*.
+The term `:type` (equivalently `*`) is thus called *"the type of types"*.

 But we might wonder if `:type` has itself a type, and in this case what would be this *"type of the type of types*" (sic!).
 In some old type theories, the type of `:type` was `:type` itself...
 And in fact it was shown at a much later time that this cyclic definition yields an inconsistent theory: a paradox similar to the problematic notion of a set potentially containing itself.

-In modern type theories, an unbounded hierarchy of universe levels are introduced.
+It is common in modern type theories to introduce an unbounded hierarchy of universe levels.
-The type of types is called the universe of lavel 0.
+The type of types is called the universe of level 0.
 The type of the universe 0 is universe 1, etc.
 However this is in the case of LaTTe too much a complex solution to the problem at hand.

 So we are back to the question: what is the type of `:type`, if any?